amyshi188/personalWebsite/content/about.md

 I had been toying with the idea of making my own website as a way of documenting my experiences transitioning from college to the post-graduate life, since I'll be graduating soon and my life will be changing significantly.
 Hopefully this can be an interesting read for you as well.

+Side note: While I definitely do not consider myself a photographer, sometimes I enjoy taking nice pictures and editing them.
+[Here](https://plaidshirtdays.vsco.co) is the link to my Vsco page if you want to take a look!